 * Deere hits record high on profit beat, lifts Caterpillar

-* Autodesk among biggest gainers on S&P, Nasdaq
+* Autodesk among biggest gainers on S&P 500, Nasdaq

-May 19 (Reuters) - U.S. stocks rallied on Friday as a set of strong corporate earnings lifted investor spirits in a week dominated by uncertainty surrounding Donald Trump's presidency.
+NEW YORK, May 19 (Reuters) - U.S. stocks rallied on Friday as strong corporate earnings lifted investors' spirits in a week dominated by uncertainty surrounding Donald Trump's U.S. presidency.

-However, Wall Street's major indexes were on track for their worst weekly declines since mid-April following reports that Trump had tried to interfere in a federal investigation.
+Wall Street's major indexes were down for the week and Nasdaq was set for its biggest weekly drop since mid-April after reports earlier this week that Trump tried to interfere in a federal investigation.

-Strong quarterly earnings from companies, including Autodesk and Deere & Co, boosted the market.
-Autodesk was among the biggest percentage gainers on the S&P and the Nasdaq after the software maker reported better-than-expected quarterly revenue.
+Strong quarterly earnings from companies such as Autodesk Inc and Deere & Co helped.
+Autodesk jumped 14.6 percent and was among the biggest percentage gainers on the S&P and the Nasdaq.
+The software maker reported better-than-expected quarterly revenue on Thursday.

-Deere hit an all-time high of $122.24 after the farm and construction equipment maker reported a quarterly profit that beat expectations.
+Deere hit an all-time high of $122.24 and was last up 7.8 percent at $121.46 after the farm and construction equipment maker posted a better-than-estimated quarterly profit.

-Of the 452 S&P 500 companies that have released results so far, about 75 percent have topped earnings expectations.
+Of the 452 S&P 500 companies that have reported so far, about 75 percent have topped earnings expectations.
 In a typical quarter, about 64 percent beat estimates, according to Thomson Reuters I/B/E/S.

-All the 11 major S&P 500 sectors were higher, with industrials, materials and energy gaining more than 1 percent.
+All 11 major S&P 500 sectors were higher, with industrials , materials, energy and financials all gaining about 1 percent.

-Wal-Mart was up 1.8 percent at $78.95 after BMO upgraded the big-box retailer's stock to "market perform" from "underperform" following higher-than-expected quarterly sales at established U.S. stores.
+Wal-Mart Stores Inc was up 1.6 percent at $78.80 after BMO upgraded the stock to "market perform" from "underperform."
+The move followed Wal-Mart's report on Thursday of higher-than-expected quarterly sales at established U.S. stores.

-The S&P 500 index showed 21 new 52-week highs and eight new lows, while the Nasdaq recorded 68 new highs and 46 new lows.
-(Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D'Silva)
+The S&P 500 posted 23 new 52-week highs and eight new lows; the Nasdaq Composite recorded 76 new highs and 52 new lows.
+(Additional reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D'Silva and Jeffrey Benkoe)